madhurpratap-s/1D-Advection-Diffusion-Solver/README.md

 Physically, this means that the concentration of matter that is being transported is **fixed at zero** at both ends of the domain for all times.

-The spatial domain [0, L] and time domain [0, T] are divided into nx grid points and nx time steps respectively and then corresponding step sizes dx and dt are calculated.
+The spatial domain [0, L] and time domain [0, T] are divided into nx grid points and nt time steps respectively and then corresponding step sizes dx and dt are calculated.
 The discretization of the 1D advection-diffusion equation using the Crank-Nicolson method is then given as:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8e8b809c-101c-4024-bb8f-12fdaff727f6" alt="Your Image">